Interesting security stuff: Why Adam Savage Won't Trust USB Keys

 Yesterday I found and watched the YouTube video Why Adam Savage Won't Trust USB Keys and I thought this was fascinating.
 Remembering some

-microcontroller stuff I once tinkered with, I thought I might try to mimic the USB stick behavior with a microcontroller I had lying about.
+microcontroller stuff I once tinkered with, I thought I might try to mimic the USB stick behavior with a microcontroller I had laying about.
 And lo and behold, I got it working so that I could

 So I knew about HID and that a microcontroller could mimic this, thus I searched for that and found that CircuitPython would be the easiest way